Ahead of its world debut on 4 August, Gordon Murray Automotive has revealed more details of the T.50 hypercar – including its incredible V12 engine.

-A curious statement at the end there, given that Cosworth also completed work on the 6.5-litre 11,000rpm V12 that will power the Aston Martin Valkyrie.
+That’s a curious statement, given that Cosworth also completed work on the 6.5-litre 11,000rpm V12 that powers the Aston Martin Valkyrie.
 Either way, hypercar buyers have never had it so good.

-This will all be refined in collaboration with the Racing Point F1 team.
+The technology has been refined with help from the Racing Point F1 team.
 The plan is to create the ‘most advanced and most effective aerodynamics ever seen on a road car’.

-GMA says it will have six distinct aerodynamic modes, which optimise the fan as well as the performance of other active devices and the underbody aero.
+GMA says the car will have six distinct aerodynamic modes, which optimise the fan as well as the performance of other active devices and underbody aero.

-Aside from that, the T.50 is set to take everything that makes Murray’s 1992 McLaren F1, considered by many as the greatest car of all time, to the next level.
-This means the high-revving V12, a manual transmission, a central driving position and a class-leading weight of 980kg thanks to carbon construction.
+Aside from that, the T.50 is set to take everything that makes Murray’s 1992 McLaren F1, considered by many as the greatest supercar of all time, to the next level.
+This means the high-revving V12, a manual transmission, central driving position and a kerb weight of ‘less than 1,000kg’ thanks to carbon construction.

 The engine will benefit from ram-air effect, which means the faster the car goes, the more power it can generate.
-In combination with a 48-volt integrated starter-generator (possibly hybrid?) system, it’ll put out 700hp in ‘Vmax Mode’.
+In combination with a 48-volt integrated starter-generator system, it’ll put out 663hp in ‘Vmax Mode’.

-Given the F1 held a speed record at more than 240mph for a number of years, we like the sound of that.
+Given the F1 held the road car speed record at 240.1mph for a number of years, we like the sound of that.

 ‘The purest possible form’

 So what about the styling?
 If you look past the fan, it’s a refreshingly subtle thing.
 The silhouette and footprint is immediately reminiscent of the F1.
-As is the ram air duct up-top, flanking engine bay windows and a wraparound cockpit.
-That fan means there’s no need for jutting spoilers, ailerons and slashed bodywork, affording it a clean aesthetic.
+As is the ram air duct up-top, flanking engine bay windows and wraparound cockpit.
+The fan means there’s no need for jutting spoilers, ailerons and slashed bodywork.

 Just 100 people will be lucky enough to take delivery of a T.50.
-Customer uptake is reportedly encouraging, even at an entry price of ‘in excess of £2 million’.
-The first deliveries are scheduled for January 2022.
-The car was due to be unveiled in full in May 2020, as physical aero testing begins.
+Customer uptake is reportedly encouraging, even at an entry price ‘in excess of £2 million’.

 “We’ve been taken aback by the enthusiastic reaction of buyers from across the globe,” Murray continued.
 “The first customer deliveries will take place in January 2022, on schedule, with every customer who has already been allocated their T.50 receiving their car that year.”